ASPP/pelita/doc/source/index.rst

    **A first fight:** 'the bad ones' VS. 'the good ones'

-**Pelita** is an artificial intelligence programming game, based loosely on Pacman.
+**Pelita** is an artificial intelligence programming game in Python, based loosely on Pacman.

 Description of the game
 =======================